fosterinteractive/mainspring-legacy/README.md

 ###Fonts###
 Icons are from Font Awsome Created by Dave Gandy
-- Opened and resaved in Illustrator to add real-word bloat.
+- Opened and resaved in Illustrator to add real-world bloat.

 ###Image Credits###